GStreamer/gstreamer/Basic+tutorial+16+Platform-specific+elements.markdown

 are available on all platforms.
 For example, the audio and video sinks depend heavily on the underlying windowing system, and a different one needs to be selected depending on the platform.
-You normally do not need to worry about this when using elements like `playbin2` or `autovideosink`, but, for those cases when you need to use one of the sinks that are only available on specific platforms, this tutorial hints you some of their peculiarities.
+You normally do not need to worry about this when using elements like `playbin` or `autovideosink`, but, for those cases when you need to use one of the sinks that are only available on specific platforms, this tutorial hints you some of their peculiarities.